platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/strapi/add-database.md

 fi
 ```

-Upsun will actually generate service credentials automatically for you in the runtime container, so we don't need the first half of this file anymore.
+{{% vendor/name %}} will actually generate service credentials automatically for you in the runtime container, so we don't need the first half of this file anymore.
 Remove the first block (pertaining to `DATABASE` credentials).

 Then, add a single additional variable that will set the `DATABASE_CLIENT` variable at the appropriate time: